Wisdom is a State of the Soul

 What Homer says happened when the men died is much more difficult to understand.

 Homer seems to be thinking of the soul as a life force that exists as a residue of the living when it leaves the body in death.
 The presence of the soul marks the difference betweeing being alive and being dead, but Homer does not think that something going on in the soul explains why the living human being acts the way he does.
-The soul is just a life force that somehow manages to have an existence outside the body when the human being has died.
+The soul is just a life force that mysteriously manages to have an existence outside the body when the human being has died.

 This can seem strange to us.
 We tend to use the word soul to talk about the person.